smythp/sigstore-docs-replatform/content/en/docs/cosign/signing_with_blobs.md

 ---
-title: "Signing Blobs"
+category: Cosign
-category: "Cosign"
+title: Signing Blobs
-position: 109
+weight: 109
 ---

 You can use Cosign for signing and verifying standard files and blobs (or binary large objects), in addition to containers.
 This topic discusses signing blobs/files.
 For information on verifying, see [Verifying](/cosign/verify).